Neural-Systems-at-UIO/QCAlign/docs/navigation.rst

 **Navigation**
 ---------------

-QCAlign has a Main Window for viewing the histological section images, with an adjustable hierarchy panel on the left-hand side.
+QCAlign has a main window for viewing the histological section images, with an adjustable hierarchy panel on the left-hand side.
 Functionality for adjusting the appearance, spacing, and transparency of the grid and/or reference atlas overlay is located above the list of regions.
 Functionality for navigating between the slices is enabled in the top right-hand corner.

 -  The **File** button provides “save as”, “import” and “export” functionality.